 What you should do ✅

-Start by placing the postcard in someone’s hands and reminding them: “This is your complimentary souvenir postcard that we promised earlier.”
+Start by placing the postcard in someone’s hands and reminding them: “This is your free photo postcard that I promised earlier.”

-Then show the framed photos: “And these are your optional photos in frames – you can take a look.”
+Then show the framed photos: “And these are your optional photos in frames – you can take a look.
+Let me know if you like anything.”

 Smile and compliment the guests: